Is Salary Sacrifice Worth It for a Car? Honest Guide 2026

 Image source: Shutterstock

-For most UK employees earning £25,000 or more, electric car salary sacrifice saves thousands of pounds over any other way of getting into a brand-new electric car.
-The average saving over a three-year lease is £5,000–£15,000 depending on salary and car choice.
-And yet many people still wonder: is salary sacrifice too good to be true?
+For most UK employees earning £25,000 or more, an electric car salary sacrifice scheme saves thousands of pounds compared with any other way of getting into a brand-new electric car.
+A typical saving over a three-year lease runs to £5,000-£15,000 depending on salary and car choice.
+And yet plenty of people still ask the same question: is salary sacrifice too good to be true?

 How Much Do You Actually Save With Salary Sacrifice?

-The savings in an electric car salary sacrifice scheme come from one core mechanism: your lease payments are deducted from your gross salary, before income tax and National Insurance are calculated.
-This means you are effectively paying for the car out of money that would otherwise go to HMRC.
+The saving comes from one core mechanism: your lease payments are deducted from your gross salary, before income tax and National Insurance are calculated.
+You are effectively paying for the car out of money that would otherwise go to HMRC.

-You do pay a small Benefit-in-Kind (BiK) tax on the value of the car as an employee benefit — but for electric vehicles, this is currently just 3% for 2026/27, compared to up to 37% for a high-emission petrol car.
-The combination of pre-tax payments and a low BiK rate is what makes the savings so significant.
+You do pay a small Benefit-in-Kind (BiK) tax on the car as an employee benefit, but for a pure electric vehicle this is just 4% for the 2026/27 tax year, against up to 37% for a high-emission petrol car.
+The combination of pre-tax payments and a very low BiK rate is what makes the savings so large.
+To understand exactly how that deduction reaches your payslip, see how a salary sacrifice car scheme works.

-Here's what the numbers look like across four salary bands using a mid-range electric car with a gross monthly lease cost of £550 (inclusive of insurance, servicing, maintenance, and breakdown cover — everything The Electric Car Scheme bundles in):
+Here is what the numbers look like across four salary bands, using a mid-range electric car with a gross monthly lease cost of £550 that already includes insurance, servicing, maintenance and breakdown cover, all of which The Electric Car Scheme bundles into the single payment.

 A higher-rate taxpayer saves more because they save 40% rather than 20% on the sacrificed amount.
-This is why salary sacrifice for electric cars is often described as particularly valuable for employees earning above £50,000.
+This is why salary sacrifice for electric cars is often described as particularly valuable for employees earning above £50,000, though the savings remain real and worthwhile for basic-rate taxpayers too.

 What Are the Real Advantages of Salary Sacrifice for a Car?